TiXiao/Database-Design/README.md

-# Exam #1

-The solutions content of this file below will be updated according to [the instructions](instructions/instructions.md).

-## Solutions

-The following sections contain a report on the solutions to each of the required components of this exam.

 ### Data munging

 The code in the Python program, [solution.py](solution.py), contains the solutions to the **data munging** part of this exam.